 - Prevent diabetes.
 There are indications that fibers from whole grain products can reduce the risk of type 2 diabetes.

-- Prevent colon cancer.
+cancer.
 Scientific research into colon cancer shows that a high-fiber diet protects people from this disease.

 - Most people get less fiber than the recommended amount.
 There are, on the other hand, no known harmful effects of a diet with too many fibers.